crusoexia/FEE-weekly/conquer-command/conquer-command.md

 ---

-# Theory - Humor, Play and Hack
+# Humor, Play and Hack

 ![screenshot of milking]()